utetrapp/learning-flutter/README.md

 ## Learning path - plan to implement a simple app using the resources and libs listed
 1. create the app following [Get started
 Test drive ](https://docs.flutter.dev/get-started/test-drive)
+  - The template did not ask for a package name.
+Used notepad++ file search ... -- this is very tedious lateron ....
+  - tested created project on Android, Windows (exe found in src\findus\build\windows\runner\Release), Chrome -- see [Build/Debug](##Build/Debug)
 2. separate string constants as done in wonderous
 3. define theme as done in wonderous
 4. make it responsive using responsive_framework